jiejieTop/mqttclient/README.md

 ## Supported platforms

-**At present, Linux, TencentOS tiny, FreeRTOS, RT-Thread platforms have been implemented (software package is named kawaii-mqtt`), in addition to TencentOS tiny AT framework can also be used (RAM consumption is less than 15K ), and the stability is excellent!**
+**At present, Linux, TencentOS tiny, FreeRTOS, RT-Thread platforms have been implemented (software package is named kawaii-mqtt`), in addition to TencentOS tiny AT framework can also be used, and the stability is excellent!**

 | Platform | Code Location |
 | -------------- | -------- |